Tomava/Information/README.md

 Some more information on the projects in my GitHub.

 All of the projects were created because I wanted to have some utility and wanted to learn programming by creating them by myself.

+Lately I've been adding and updating the use of Docker on many of the projects.

 ## Python